Between the World and Me

 Ta-Nehisi Coates

-Ta-Nehisi Coates is the author of The Beautiful Struggle, We Were Eight Years In Power and Between The World And Me, which won the National Book Award in 2015.
-He is a recipient of a MacArthur Fellowship.
+Ta-Nehisi Coates is the author of The Beautiful Struggle, We Were Eight Years in Power, The Water Dancer, and Between the World and Me, which won the National Book Award in 2015.
+He is the recipient of a National Magazine Award and a MacArthur Fellowship.
+He is currently the Sterling Brown endowed chair at Howard University in the English department.
 More by Ta-Nehisi Coates

 Decorative Carat